-HTML5 Canvas Cookbook is a new publication from Packt publishing that discusses in details the new drawing functionalities the html5 canvas element makes available; in the last weeks I've been looking at this book in more details and since it's been a quite useful learning experience I wanted to mention it here too.
+HTML5 Canvas Cookbook is a new publication from Packt Publishing that discusses in detail the new drawing functionalities the HTML5 canvas element makes available.
+In the last few weeks, I've been looking at this book more closely, and since it's been a quite useful learning experience, I wanted to mention it here as well.

-The book (which is available online here )is simple and well organized; it spends quite a bit of time on both introductory topics and more advanced ones, so it'll probably fit both the beginner and the more experienced programmer.
+The book (which is available online here) is simple and well organized.
+It spends considerable time on both introductory topics and more advanced ones, so it will probably suit both beginners and more experienced programmers.
+The cookbook format is particularly helpful, providing practical recipes that you can immediately apply to your own projects.

 Here's a list of the chapters available: